The Korean discount describes the persistent lower price-to-earnings multiples of South Korean companies compared to global peers (Graph 1).

 Chaebols played a crucial role in rebuilding country after the Korean War ended in 1953.
 President Park Chung-hee, a general and father of the impeached president Park Geun-hye, handpicked a number of established businessmen, offered them government support, financing and tax cuts to encourage growth and the overseas expansion of their businesses.
 The companies rewarded the government by acting in line with national priorities and as a growth engine of the economy.
 However, the debt-heavy, export-driven business models of the chaebols were taught some painful lessons during the 1997 Asia financial crisis.
 A $60 billion bailout from the International Monetary Fund helped to avoid national bankruptcy.

 Still, their influence remains strong today.
 The Federation of Korean Industries (FKI), a business group that controlled two foundations that accepted donations from the chaebols, is alleged to have been at the centre of the bribery and corruption scandal which led to the impeachment of the former president.
-Following the scandal, key chaebols such as Samsung, Hyundai, SK and LG terminated their memberships of the FKI.
+Following the scandal, key chaebols such as Samsung, Hyundai, SK and LG terminated their memberships2 of the FKI.
 The federation also announced a major reform although it is reported to have made little progress.
 With the appointment of Sang-jo Kim, who has 20 years’ experience in lobbying for better corporate governance and has been dubbed the chaebol sniper, as the country’s fair trade commissioner, many chaebols appear to have taken action before the announcement of any concrete reform policies.

-Following a controversial vote at its 2015 AGM, Samsung took a significant step towards building investor confidence by announcing a share purchase plan aimed at closing the discount of non-voting preferred shares to ordinary shares.
+Following a controversial vote at its 2015 AGM, Samsung took a significant step towards building investor confidence by announcing a share purchase plan aimed at closing the discount of non-voting preferred shares to ordinary shares3.
 Throughout 2016, discussions between the company and its investors on shareholder return and governance intensified and Samsung started considering changes to its board.
-It subsequently changed its articles of incorporation to allow an outside non-executive director to serve as chair of the board.
+It subsequently changed its articles of incorporation to allow an outside non-executive director to serve as chair of the board4.
 In early 2017, Samsung Electronics outlined the challenges of corporate restructuring to the market.
 To demonstrate its commitment to improved governance, it announced a share buyback programme of more than KRW9 trillion (close to $8 billion) for 2017 and kept the promise it made in 2016 to cancel all its treasury shares, which are worth more than KRW40 trillion ($36 billion).
-In April, the company announced that half of its treasury shares would be cancelled this year, with the other half set to follow next year.
+In April, the company announced that half of its treasury shares would be cancelled this year, with the other half set to follow next year5.